 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s terms are trauma vs. PTSD.

 Wikipedia adds that these events often involve “a violation of the person’s familiar ideas about the world and their human rights, putting the person in a state of extreme confusion and insecurity.
-This is seen when institutions depended upon for survival violate, humiliate, betray, or cause major losses or separations instead of evoking aspects like deserve, special, safe, new and freedom.”
+This is seen when institutions depended upon for survival violate, humiliate, betray, or cause major losses or separations instead of evoking aspects like deserve, special, safe, new and freedom”.
 The traumatized individual is left feeling helpless in a dangerous world.

 It’s the subjective individual response rather than the event itself that determines trauma.
-That’s why not everyone who experiences the same potentially traumatizing event while have the same response.
+That’s why not everyone who experiences the same potentially traumatizing event will have the same response.
 Responses to stressors may be proactive, reactive, or passive.
 Proactive responses are taken before the stressor can have a large impact, reactive responses occur after the stressor, and passive responses include emotional numbness or avoidance.
-An individual’s response can vary depending on the nature of the event, the person’s background (including childhood trauma), personality, coping resources, and level of available support.
+An individual’s response can vary depending on the nature of the event, their background (including childhood trauma), personality, coping resources, and level of available support.

 PTSD develops when the mind is left in a state of psychological shock and unable to process the trauma, and the person’s overall functioning is impacted.
-Trauma symptoms may be forms of adaptation that were helpful while the trauma was occurring (such as dissociation) that become problematic when they instinctively continue after the stressor is removed.
+Trauma symptoms may be forms of adaptation that were helpful while the trauma was occurring (such as dissociation).
+However, they become problematic when they instinctively continue after the stressor is removed.